PoisotLab/ms_metaweb_transfer/manuscript.md

 ![Overview of the phylogenetic transfer learning of species interactions networks.
-Starting from an initial network, we learn its representation through a graph embedding step (here, a truncated Singular Values Decomposition), yielding a series of latent traits; second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits); we then sample from the reconstructed distribution
+Starting from an initial network, we learn its representation through a graph embedding step (here, a truncated Singular Value Decomposition), yielding a series of latent traits; second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits); we then sample from the reconstructed distribution